bijiuni/compu_bio/Lab8/README.md

 ```
 Note: additional output lines have been removed for clarity.

-The coverage of contigs was plotted in iPython.
+A histogram of contigs coverage was plotted in iPython (length of coverage in x-axis, number of occurences in y-axis).

 ![Coverage plot](https://github.com/bijiuni/compu_bio/blob/master/Lab8/4.JPG)